schen8180/data440/hw6/hw6_report-1.md

 ## Answer + Discussion

-For this assignment, I created a Twitter bot that posts tweets about the weather in Norfolk, VA, and gives mental health advice according to that criteria.
-For example, depending on the weather outside, whether sunny, windy, cold, hot, etc., it would recommend what the best actions to take are.
-This will be primarily useful for people who suffer from mental health illnesses, such as seasonal depression disorder, major depressive disorder, or ADHD.
+For this assignment, I created a Twitter bot that posts tweets about the weather in Norfolk, VA and gives mental health advice according to that criteria.
+For example, it is recommended to take the best actions depending on the weather outside, whether sunny, windy, cold, hot, etc. This will be primarily useful for people who suffer from mental health illnesses, such as seasonal depression disorder, major depressive disorder, or ADHD.
 There are many more mental disorders, and this list presents a few examples of common mental disorders in our community.
 I also added another feature to it that can provide you with some example activities that you can do when you can't come up with things to do.

 This bot is helpful, especially for people who suffer from seasonal depression or other mental health disorders, as this can give advice when these individuals lack the motivation to engage in activities during bad weather conditions.
 In addition, these tweets are created in a way that offers thorough advice or allows the audience to reflect on positive thoughts during nice weather.
 The goal here is to promote happiness and good feelings.

 When implemented, this bot is supposed to tweet every 8-10 hours, reflecting on the daily change in weather conditions.
 It considers the times when people feel productive, offline, or resting.
 Since many people do not follow a traditional work shift, this bot also accommodates those who fall into this category by posting at diverse times.

 I initially made this bot tweet every 4 hours to check for its functionality.

 An example is this tweet:

 sophia
 @sophiac6170